The Best Gorilla Tracking Options for You in 2022

 The biggest advantage here is the distance to the park from Kigali airport – it is a 2-3 hour drive on tarmac roads so one can easily drive to the Volcanoes National Park Rwanda, do the trek and drive back to the airport, all in one day.
 However, it is recommended to spend at least one night at a lodge near or in the park, and do the trek the next day when you are fresh and rested, making it a two day visit at the very minimum.
 There are many lodging options available, though most are on the higher end of the spectrum.

 The cost of the permit doesn’t come cheap, US$1500 per person, and although more permits are issued as Rwanda has twice the number of habituated mountain gorillas as Uganda, the permits are sold quicker, so one needs to book well in advance.
-Taking into account the higher fee for the permit, together with the costlier lodging options, one may feel that the total cost for the gorilla safari experience in Rwanda will be much higher, however this is compensated for by the less expensive vehicle costs for shorter transfer to the park and back, and also by the fact that one only needs to spend a night or two at the lodge.
+Taking into account the higher fee for the permit, together with the costlier lodging options, one may feel that the total cost for the Rwanda gorilla safari experience will be much higher, however this is compensated for by the less expensive vehicle costs for shorter transfer to the park and back, and also by the fact that one only needs to spend a night or two at the lodge.

 Permits are allocated based on the age, health and fitness level of the trekker, as well as on other interests.
 The allocation of groups is done after the briefing, and those who are stronger and more adventurous are allotted to hard families, while those that are elderly, weaker or less physically fit are allotted to groups that are close by and easier to trek to.